hackingmaterials/atomate/docs/installation.rst

 Prerequisites
 =============

-Before you install, you need to make sure that you have access to run the codes on your worker computer, that you can connect to a MongoDB database.
+Before you install, you need to make sure that your "worker" computer that will execute workflows can (i) run the base simulation packages (e.g., VASP, LAMMPs, FEFF, etc) and (ii) connect to a MongoDB database.

 VASP
 ====

 To get access to VASP on supercomputing resources typically requires that you are added to a user group on the system you work on after your license is verified.
 You will also need access to the psuedopotentials.
-For convenience, you should copy these to the same directory you will be installating atomate.
-The directory structure might look like:
+For convenience, you might copy these to the same directory you will be installating atomate, but this is not required.
+Regardless of its location, the directory structure should look like:

 ::